Aravinda27/MLSD-GAN/README.md

- For testing your own image, you need to invert the image to the StyleGAN's latent space using [pSp](https://github.com/eladrich/pixel2style2pixel) for getting the corresponding latent code, and get the face parsing using [BiSeNet] (https://github.com/zllrunning/face-parsing.PyTorch), and get the landmark using [H3R](https://github.com/baoshengyu/H3R) and for post processing use [codeformer](https://github.com/sczhou/CodeFormer)
+ For testing your own image, you need to invert the image to the StyleGAN's latent space using [pSp](https://github.com/eladrich/pixel2style2pixel) for getting the corresponding latent code, and get the face parsing using [BiSeNet](https://github.com/zllrunning/face-parsing.PyTorch), and get the landmark using [H3R](https://github.com/baoshengyu/H3R) and for post processing use [codeformer](https://github.com/sczhou/CodeFormer)